 If one partner is good, then having over 100 is better.
 And this is the case for Ligand Pharmaceuticals (NASDAQ:LGND).
 LGND counts big shots like Amgen (NASDAQ:AMGN), Pfizer (NYSE:PFE) and generic drug specialist Teva (NASDAQ:TEVA) as some of partners/ licensees.
 The key is Ligand’s business model.

 Ligand doesn’t actually develop drugs itself.
 What it does is provide development platforms that help other biotech stocks and pharmaceutical companies create drugs more effectively.
 That huge difference has allowed Ligand to quietly become one of the sector’s secret stars.
 Ligand gets upfront payments, development milestones and backend payments on sales after the drugs hit the marketing stages.
-So far, 17 drugs using Ligand’s tech have been approved.
-But more are in the late stages of trials.
+So far, at least nine drugs using Ligand’s tech have been approved.
+But many more are in the late stages of trials.

 Perhaps the best part is much of the development risk is pushed on the firms using LGND’s tech.
 Ligand gets paid something either way.